DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.md

 ## Dependencies

-SheildPy relies on the following dependencies:
+secure-learn relies on the following dependencies:
 - `pandas>=1.0.0`
 - `faker>=8.0.0`
 - `cryptography>=3.0`